What is Xero clearing account and do I need one?

 Step 4: Transferring from the Clearing Account to the Bank Account

-• Once Shopify sends the payout and it has been confirmed, the Post to Xero app automatically transfers the amount from the Clearing Account to your bank account.
+• Once Shopify sends the payout and it has been confirmed, the payout amount can be recorded against the Clearing Account and matched to the bank deposit.

-• Assuming that no new orders are received after the Shopify payout, the Clearing Account balance will return to $0, confirming that all invoices, bills and payments have been fully accounted for.
+• If no new orders are received after the payout, the Clearing Account balance should return to $0 once all invoices, payments, refunds and fees for that payout period have been accounted for

 Step 5: Reconciling the Payout in Your Bank Account

-• After the transfer, you can now reconcile the Shopify payout with the Clearing Account transaction in Xero.
+Once the payout has been recorded, you can reconcile the bank deposit against the corresponding transfer from the Clearing Account in Xero.

 By using a Clearing Account with Post to Xero, you avoid manual reconciliation headaches, ensure accurate financial records, and simplify bookkeeping.
 Learn how to set up a Clearing Account for the Post to Xero app.